OpenLEADR/openleadr-python/docs/index.rst

 Development and contributing
 ============================

 The source code of this project can be found on `GitHub <https://github.com/openleadr>`_.
-Feature requests, bug reports and pull requests can be posted there.
+Feature requests, bug reports and pull requests are most welcome and can be posted there.

 Library Installation
 ====================